WillJTools/WillJTools/README.md

 - 👋 Hi, I’m @WillJTools
 - 🌱 I’m a Certified Ethical Hacker
 - 👀 I’m interested in creating tools to enhance cyber security professionals
-- Please use my tools responsibly.
-I will not be held liable for use of tools.
+- Please exercise responsible usage of these tools.
+I cannot accept responsibility for any actions taken by individuals utilizing these tools.

 <!---